madprops/blog/docs/armtrak.md

 Instead of displaying the exact health, ships show 😰 when at 30% health or under.

+There is a laser picker that allows players to pick any laser they want next.

+The laser picker appears at a % chance when destroying warps.

 ---

 ## The Game <a name="game"></a>